Sporting Chance Clinic

 Based on his experience, and what he felt was lacking, Tony saw the need for a safe, dedicated environment, where sportsmen and women could receive support and counselling for the kinds of destructive behaviour patterns that exist in the world of competitive sport, but that are often denied.

-The PFA are extremely proud to offer continued support and funding to the Sporting Chance Clinic and it has developed into one of the world's most innovative centres for the treatment of behavioural problems and is now an integral tool for our members.
+The PFA Charity is extremely proud to offer continued support and funding to the Sporting Chance Clinic and it has developed into one of the world's most innovative centres for the treatment of behavioural problems and is now an integral tool for our players.

 "Sporting Chance is absolutely up there with all the medals I’ve ever won, the England cap and everything.
 I’m very proud of what I created here."